 We are always happy to answer your questions.
 For some topics, we recommend reserving one-on-one assistance from a librarian.
 Use the Book a Librarian service for help learning about library resources, computer and software basics, downloading library material, or using the library for research.

-The library supports book clubs by providing Books to Go bags.
-This service includes a bag with six copies of one title and a discussion guide to help your book group have an enjoyable reading experience.
+The library supports book clubs by providing Book Club Bags.
+This service includes a bag with eight copies of one title and a discussion guide to help your book group have an enjoyable reading experience.

 Donating to the Library